 How do I schedule and pay for my telepsychiatry visit?

 You have the convenience of choosing your own visit time online, and one is usually available within a week.
-Simply click on Make An Appointment, choose a clinician, then a date and time that fits into your schedule and you will be guided through the secure, online Square payment processing.
-All visits must be paid for in advance by credit card or debit card in order to be able to schedule a visit.
+Simply click on Make An Appointment, then choose a date and time that fits into your schedule and you will be guided through the secure, online Square payment processing.
+All visits must be paid for in advance by credit card or debit card in order for the visit to be scheduled.

 How is my appointment confirmed?

 You will immediately receive an automated email confirmation from My Psychiatric Partner after you have paid for and scheduled your visit.
 Another email reminder will be sent before your appointment.
 However, it’s always a good idea to also mark your appointment date and time down on your calendar.

 What will I need for my first appointment?